lgxbslgx/note/openjdk/debug/hotspot_debug.md

 ## hotspot debug using CLion（不适用交叉编译）
 - Add a `custom build application` configuration
   - target: `configure custom build target -> add -> 选择Build -> add`
     - Name: make images
+    - Group: 默认的External Tools
     - Description: make images JOBS=2
     - Program: /usr/bin/make
     - Arguments:  images JOBS=2
     - Working directory: /home/lgx/source/java/slow-jdk
   - executable: select the `java` command
   - program arguments: the java program you want to run
   - working directory: the directory of your java program
   - before launch: if your java program was not compiled, you can add a `run external tool` in here to compile your program.
 - set breakpoint, start debugging or running.